 A medical facility on campus (can also be known as "school clinic") that provides medical services for the university's students.
 For treatment given at SHC some plans will offer a lower deductible.

 The act of intentionally causing one's own death.

 Insurance that covers medical expenses, financial default of travel suppliers, and other losses incurred while traveling.
-Travel insurance coverage is usually provided for limited time.
+Travel insurance coverage is usually provided for a limited time.

 The insurance company, the Insurer.
 The party to an insurance arrangement who undertakes to indemnify for losses, provide pecuniary benefits, or render services.

 A type of health benefit that at least partially covers vision care, like eye exams and glasses.

 Services aims at preventing people from getting sick and detecting diseases and conditions before they become serious and more expensive to treat.
 These include physical check-ups, vaccinations and immunizations.